cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/part-two.rst

 repetitive things like typing in what could be hundreds of actions in a large application.

-For this purpose exists a ver handy plugin available at github, called `AclExtras <https://github.com/markstory/acl_extras/tree/2.0>`_ which can be downloaded in `The Github Downloads page <https://github.com/markstory/acl_extras/zipball/2.0>`_ are we're going to briefly describe how to use it to generate all our ACO's
+For this purpose exists a very handy plugin available at github, called `AclExtras <https://github.com/markstory/acl_extras/tree/2.0>`_ which can be downloaded in `The Github Downloads page <https://github.com/markstory/acl_extras/zipball/2.0>`_.
+We're going to briefly describe how to use it to generate all our ACO's

 First grab a copy of the plugin and unzipped or clone it using git into `app/Plugin/AclExtras`.
 Then activate the plugin in your `app/Config/boostrap.php`